microsoft/appcenter-sdk-react-native/README.md

 You can change the enabled state by calling the `setEnabled` API.
 If you disable it, the SDK will not prompt your users when a new version is available for install.
 To re-enable it, pass `YES` or `true` as a parameter in the same method.

-Note that it will only disable SDK features for Distribute service which is in-app updates for your application and has nothing to do with disabling `Distribute` service from Mobile Center.
+Note that it will only disable SDK features for the Distribute service (in-app updates for your application) and the SDK API has nothing to do with disabling the **Distribute** service on the Mobile Center portal.

 ```csharp
 Distribute.Enabled = false;